THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 Free transfer shuttle buses between both airports provided you show your onward tickets.
 These shuttle buses are spacious and can accommodate large luggage.

-So plan your flight connections accordingly.
+So, plan your flight connections accordingly.

 FROM THE AIRPORTS TO CENTRAL BANGKOK

-The ARL is located in the basement level of Suvarnabhumi Airport and a one way fare cost 45THB to BTS Phaya Thai Station.
-ARL one way fare to Makkasan Station for connecting to MRT Petchaburi station cost 35THB.
+The ARL is located in the basement level of Suvarnabhumi Airport, and a one-way fare costs 45 THB to BTS Phaya Thai Station.
+ARL one way fare to Makkasan Station for connecting to MRT Petchaburi Station costs 35 THB.

-Bangkok’s public bus systems has improved dramatically these days.
+Bangkok’s public bus system has improved dramatically these days.
 New buses have rolled out with signage of stops in English.
 Though translations still need some work.
 Bus drivers and fare collectors inside buses are most likely unable to communicate in English.

 Metered taxis are the most convenient and a relatively inexpensive way to get to your hotel from the airport.

-As a service fee at BKK and DMK airports, 50THB is added on top of the metered fare and paid to taxi driver.
+50 Baht Airport Surcharge Notification As a service fee at BKK and DMK airports, 50 THB is added on top of the metered fare and paid to the taxi driver.

 Cost of Metered Taxis from the Airports

-Taxi fare from BKK airport to central Bangkok cost approximately between 250THB to 300THB.
-Taxi fare to the Khao San road is approximately 400THB.Metered taxi from DMK to central Bangkok is around 50THB less because it’s closer to the inner city.
+Taxi fare from BKK airport to central Bangkok costs approximately between 250THB to 300THB.
+Taxi fare to the Khao San Road is approximately 400 THB.
+Metered taxi from DMK to central Bangkok is around 50 THB less because it’s closer to the inner city.

-Taxi drivers might suggest taking tollways to passengers to reach a destination quicker.
-If so you can add an additional 100THB on top of the taxi fair.
+Taxi drivers might suggest taking tollways to passengers to reach a destination quickly.
+If so, you can add 100 THB on top of the taxi fare.
+The cost of a taxi fare from both airports to central Bangkok is reasonable.

 Especially if you’re traveling with 2 to 3 other people.
 A standard metered taxi sedan can accommodate 3 to 4 adults.
-Keep in mind luggage space will be limited the more persons you travel with.
+Keep in mind that luggage space will be limited the more persons you travel with.

 Remember, there is a 50THB airport surcharge to be added on top of the meter.